 The members of the team include:

-Dr. Ildikó Kovács, Budapest Business School FIMB, associate professor
+Dr. Ildikó Kovács, Budapest University of Economics and Business FIMB, associate professor

-Dr. Judit Lisányi Endréné Beke, Budapest Business School FIMB, associate professor
+Dr. Judit Lisányi Endréné Beke, Budapest University of Economics and Business FIMB, associate professor

 Dr. Marietta Balázsné Lendvai, University of Pannonia, college associate professor